 Yoga vs Stretching: Differences And Similarities

-At first sight, yoga and stretching seem to be similar.
-Yes, they even have some similar exercises.
-For example, a yoga position called baddhakonasana looks the same as butterfly stretch, and janu sirsasana is basically a stretch position, when you stretch one leg out as the other one touches your crotch.
-However, these two types of routine are of different practices.
+At first sight, yoga and stretching appear similar, and they even have some similar exercises.
+For example, a yoga position called baddhakonasana looks the same as butterfly stretch, and janu sirsasana is basically a stretch position, where you stretch one leg out as the other one touches your crotch.
+However, these two types of routine are from different practices.

-First, let’s see what yoga is and what is stretching.
+First, let’s see what yoga is and what stretching is.

-Many of you definitely have seen yoga classes at least once, and according to the media, it is a training session performed by fit and extremely flexible people, who say “ohm” from time to time.
-However, it is just an attractive picture which differs a little bit from the reality.
+Many of you will definitely have seen yoga classes at least once, and according to the media, it is a training session that is performed by fit and extremely flexible people who say “ohm” from time to time.
+However, this is just an attractive picture that differs a little bit from reality.

-Yoga is an ancient practice, which demands not only balance, stretching and proper breathing, but calmness of mind and high concentration level as well.
-It is approximately 5, 000 years old, and some experts claim that it can be traced back more than 10, 000 years.
-It is based on an ancient Indian philosophy and has numerous variations.
-Yoga does not only include physical load or using postures of different complexity levels, but also incorporates different breathing techniques and even meditation.
-Therefore, it benefits not only your physical health but your mental health as well.
+Yoga is an ancient holistic practice and each yoga posture consists of one part.
+These postures, which are known as asanas, require balance, stretching, proper breathing, calmness of mind, and a high level of concentration.
+Yoga traditions are approximately 5,000 years old and based on an ancient Indian philosophy in which many lineages have evolved.
+Yoga includes postures of different complexity levels, but also incorporates various breathing and meditation techniques.
+Therefore, it benefits both your physical health and your mental health.
 Many experts recognize this practice as mind-body medicine (4).
 It is more than just a workout routine.
-It improves not only your fitness level (strength, balance, and endurance), but also helps you to find inner balance, peace, and harmony.
+It improves your fitness level (strength, balance, and endurance), while also helping you find inner balance, peace, and harmony.

 Yanking yourself back in shape has never been so easy with our game-changing fitness app!
 Start transforming your life with BetterMe!

-Both workouts are beneficial for your body, and it is impossible to say which one is better.
-Everything depends on your aim and what you expect from a training session.
-Besides, nothing stops you from combining them.
-For instance, you can have yoga 2-3 times a week (or even more, depending on your goal) (2) and perform stretching after your strength training sessions.
+Both workouts are beneficial for your body and it is impossible to say which is better.
+Everything is dependent on your aim and what you expect from a training session.
+In addition, nothing is stopping you from combining them.
+For example, you can do yoga 2-3 times a week (or even more, depending on your goal) (2) and perform stretching after your strength training sessions.